apache/flink/docs/dev/connectors/kafka.md

 For accessing both the key and value of the Kafka message, the `KeyedDeserializationSchema` has the following deserialize method ` T deserialize(byte[] messageKey, byte[] message, String topic, int partition, long offset)`.

+For accessing the key, value and timestamp of the Kafka message, the `KeyedWithTimestampDeserializationSchema` has the following deserialize method ` T deserialize(byte[] messageKey, byte[] message, String topic, int partition, long offset, long timestamp, TimestampType timestampType)`.

 For convenience, Flink provides the following schemas:

 1. `TypeInformationSerializationSchema` (and `TypeInformationKeyValueSerializationSchema`) which creates